 Common Diseases for Onions

-Onions can experience rots and fungi, including botrytis, purple blotch and downy mildew.
-These diseases plague home gardeners infrequently, however, and are more troublesome in commercial crops.
+Onions can experience rots caused by different pathogens, including botrytis, purple blotch and downy mildew.
+These diseases plague home gardens infrequently, however, and are more troublesome in commercial crops.
 To prevent them at home, grow your onions in well-draining soil and water them using drip irrigation or furrow irrigation rather than using a garden hose, watering can or sprinkler.

-To further protect your harvest, rotate your crops rather than planting your onions in the same soil over and over again.
+To further protect your harvest, rotate your crops rather than planting your onions in the same garden spot over and over again.
 Make sure you store your harvested onions in a cool, dry place.
 Onions often show signs of botrytis in storage rather than in the garden.

 - Purdue University Cooperative Extension Service: Diagnosis and Control of Onion Diseases